nijatabbaszada/vault-external-secrets-k8s-ci-pipeline/README.md

 ---

-## 3. Installing External Secrets Operator (ESO) on Kubernetes with Helm
+## Step 3.
+Installing External Secrets Operator (ESO) on Kubernetes with Helm

 This guide explains how to install the **External Secrets Operator (ESO)** on Kubernetes, which enables automatic syncing of secrets from providers like **HashiCorp Vault** into Kubernetes secrets.